 Bamboo is an extremely fast-growing grass species with the tensile strength of steel and higher compressive strength than concrete, but still flexible and light weight.
-Tonkin bamboo is ready for ski pole making after only five years, and when harvested, more root shoots are stimulated to grow and make the bamboo colony even larger.
+Calcutta bamboo, that I use, is ready for ski pole making after only five years, and when harvested, more root shoots are stimulated to grow and make the bamboo colony even larger.
 As mentioned above, bamboo only needs sun, soil and rain, and binds carbon dioxide from the air faster and more efficiently than almost any other plant (read more here).
 Bamboo is both sustainable and durable (see here).
 Should the bamboo stick break, you can throw it in the woodstove or sort it as combustible.

 Polyethylene is usually made from natural gas (unfortunately) and is the world’s most common plastic.
 It’s a very durable material with a long service life and can be recycled repeatedly.
 But the same applies to polyethylene as to polypropylene, it could be sorted at FTI’s recycling stations if it was a package but must instead be sorted as combustible.
-Baskets are often made of low-density polyethylene (PE-LD), but Slovenian Tehnomat, which makes my baskets, uses PE-HD because it can withstand cold better.
+Slovenian Tehnomat, which makes my baskets, uses low-density polyethylene (PE-LD) because it can withstand cold better.
 Polyethylene is classified as harmless and does not leak toxins during use or incineration.
 Bio-based polyethylene from ethanol has emerged lately, so hopefully, it will only be a matter of time before it reaches the ski pole market.

 At the bottom of the ski pole is a ferrule of 6026-aluminum and then a tip made of two materials: an intermediate bracket of zinc-plated steel and at the very tip a tungsten carbide tip.
 The ferrules are lathe-turned from recycled aluminum rods by Gnosjö Automatsvarvning (which has been nominated for this year’s climate award for their efforts with its own solar park, lead-free alloys, vegetable oils instead of mineral oils, etc.).